 In Pennsylvania, a pedestrian’s medical bills will first be paid by their own automobile insurance.
 If you are uninsured or don’t own a vehicle, the insurance company for the other vehicles involved in the accident will be responsible for your medical bills.

 In addition, you can recover compensatory damages from the negligent driver.
 If the driver at fault was uninsured or underinsured, you may be able to get benefits through Uninsured / Underinsured Motorist (UM/UIM) coverage or through the Pennsylvania Assigned Claims Plan.

-Attorney Wieand serves clients throughout Pennsylvania and New Jersey.
+To speak with a Philadelphia car accident lawyer call the Wieand Law Firm.
+We serve clients throughout Pennsylvania and New Jersey.
 The firm is headquartered in Center City, Philadelphia, and has offices throughout Southeastern Pennsylvania, including Chester County, Delaware County and Montgomery County.
-Brent is also proud to represent New Jersey residents regularly handles cases in South Jersey areas of Cherry Hill, Gloucester, Vineland, Mt Laurel and Camden, NJ.
+Our Auto Accident Injury Lawyers are proud to represent New Jersey residents regularly handles cases in South Jersey areas of Cherry Hill, Gloucester, Vineland, Mt Laurel and Camden, NJ.

 To discuss your car accident injury claim call us today at (215) 666-7777.

 Disclaimer: This content is for information purposes only.
 It is not legal advice.